stephen-fox/packer-breadcrumbs/README.md

 4. Make sure it is set as executable (on *nix systems)

 ## Known issues
+There are some known issues which will (hopefully) be fixed or improved in the future.

-The current file-string-finding logic is... fragile.
+#### The current file-string-finding logic is... fragile
 One particular circumstance that will cause issues is when a file string does not end with a valid scan delimiter (a single quote, double quote, or a space).
 For example: